mc24887/MD-e-Portfolio/README.md

-# E-Portfolio: Security and Risk Management
+# Security and Risk Management

 ## Introduction
 Welcome to my e-portfolio for the Security and Risk Management module.
 This portfolio showcases my learning journey, including reflective pieces, seminar insights, group projects, and final reports.
 Its goal is to highlight my skills, growth, and achievements throughout the module.

 ## Reflective Piece
 ### Reflective Study